 Your readers are fans of your creative ideas, aesthetic, and style.
 So what better way to get them excited about your work than a gorgeous freebie they can put straight to use in exchange for their email addresses?

 A business card template, website stickers, social icons for a WordPress theme, or desktop wallpapers of various sizes are all great options for your blog subscribers.
-You can use these to entice your audience to check out other bigger products you have for sale on your site, or to hire you for design services.
+You can use these to entice your audience to check out other bigger products or affiliate offers you promote on your site, or to hire you for design services.

 DesignGood is an inspirational blog for designers and creatives around the world.
 To encourage subscriptions, new visitors get free stickers to go with their weekly serving of design inspiration.